BCole37/Project-1-Music-Trivia/README.md

 ## Usage
 * Users can test their knowledge on random music artists.
 * They can also track their scores on the leaderboard to compete with others.
+* Can be played on tablets and smartphones.

 ## Credits
 Key sites that helped me with this project were: